Written By

 • Cough Medicine: Cough suppressants provide relief from the chronic cough that typically accompanies silicosis.

-• Immunizations: Vaccinations against influenza and pneumonia can help prevent these respiratory infections.
+• Immunizations: Vaccinations against influenza and pneumonia can help prevent respiratory infections.

 • Pulmonary Rehabilitation: This medically supervised rehabilitation utilizes special breathing exercises.
 It can help individuals with lung disease breathe better.